adrianmoya/es-docs.behat.org/quick_intro.rst

 Welcome to Behat!
 Behat is a tool that makes `behavior driven development`_ (BDD) possible.
 With BDD, you write human-readable stories that describe the behavior of your application.
-These stories can then be run as actual tests against your application.
+These stories can then be auto-tested against your application.
 And yes, it's as cool as it sounds!

 For example, imagine you've been hired to build the famous ``ls`` UNIX command.
 A stakeholder may say to you: